-5.2 As to the State party’s observations on the merits, the author refers to UNHCR’s position on the standard of proof, according to which “the decision-maker needs to decide if, based on the evidence provided as well as the veracity of the applicant’s statements, there is a ‘reasonable likelihood’ that the claimant has a well-founded fear of persecution.”
+5.2 As to the State party’s observations on the merits, the author refers to the position of UNHCR on the standard of proof, according to which the decision-maker needs to decide if, based on the evidence provided as well as the veracity of the applicant’s statements, there is a “reasonable likelihood” that the claimant has a well-founded fear of persecution.
 The same position has later been adopted by other international bodies, most recently by the Committee on the Elimination of Discrimination against Women.
 The author further refers to UNHCR’s position that, although the fear must be well-founded, it does not mean that there must have been actual persecution.

 5.3 With reference to the UNHCR Handbook and Guidelines on Procedures and Criteria for Determining Refugee Status under the 1951 Convention and the 1967 Protocol Relating to the Status of Refugees, the author submits that the Refugee Appeals Board has failed to assess the cumulative effect of his experience.
-The Board’s decision is vitiated with procedural irregularities, because he has a well-founded fear due to the following cumulative factors: his family’s conflicts in the past; his clan affiliation; his lack of family and social network in Somalia; the risk of internal displacement; his health issues; and the risk of forced recruitment by al-Shabaab.
+The Board’s decision is vitiated with procedural irregularities, because he has a well-founded fear owing to the following cumulative factors: his family’s conflicts in the past; his clan affiliation; his lack of family and social network in Somalia; the risk of internal displacement; his health issues; and the risk of forced recruitment by al-Shabaab.

 5.4 The author refers to the judgment of the European Court of Human Rights in Sufi & Elmi v.
-United Kingdom, in which the Court concluded that “in view of the humanitarian crisis and the strain that it has placed both on individuals and on the traditional clan structure, in practice the Court does not consider that a returnee could find refuge or support in an area where he has no close family connections [...].
-If a returnee either has no such connections or if he could not safely travel to an area where he has such connections, the Court considers it reasonably likely that he would have to seek refuge in an IDP settlement or refugee camp.”
-Furthermore, the Court considered “it unlikely that a Somali with no recent experience of living in Somalia would be adequately equipped to “play the game”, with the risk that he would come to the attention of al-Shabaab, either while travelling through or having settled in an al-Shabaab controlled area.
-The Court considers that this risk would be even greater for Somalis who have been out of the country long enough to become “westernised”, as certain attributes, such as a foreign accent, would be impossible to disguise.”
+United Kingdom, in which the Court concluded:

+[I]n view of the humanitarian crisis and the strain that it has placed both on individuals and on the traditional clan structure, in practice the Court does not consider that a returnee could find refuge or support in an area where he has no close family connections [...].
+If a returnee either has no such connections or if he could not safely travel to an area where he has such connections, the Court considers it reasonably likely that he would have to seek refuge in an [internally displaced persons] settlement or refugee camp.

+Furthermore, the Court considered it:

+[U]nlikely that a Somali with no recent experience of living in Somalia would be adequately equipped to “play the game”, with the risk that he would come to the attention of al-Shabaab, either while travelling through or having settled in an al-Shabaab controlled area.
+The Court considers that this risk would be even greater for Somalis who have been out of the country long enough to become “westernized”, as certain attributes, such as a foreign accent, would be impossible to disguise.

 Although the European Court of Human Rights in its later decision in K.A.B. v.
-Sweden found that “the available country information does not indicate that the situation is, at present, of such a nature as to place everyone who is present in the city (i.e. Mogadishu) at a real risk of treatment contrary to article 3 of the [European] Convention [on Human Rights]”, the Court emphasized the importance of including the applicant’s personal situation in its assessment.
+Sweden found that the available country information did not indicate that the situation was of such a nature as to place everyone who is present in Mogadishu at a real risk of treatment contrary to article 3 of the Convention for the Protection of Human Rights and Fundamental Freedoms, the Court emphasized the importance of including the applicant’s personal situation in its assessment.
 In its most recent decision regarding the situation in Mogadishu, R.H. v.
 Sweden, the Court upheld its viewpoint in K.A.B. v.
-Sweden, emphasising however that the general security situation in Mogadishu remains serious and fragile and stressing the importance of including the applicant’s personal situation in the assessment.
+Sweden, emphasizing however that the general security situation in Mogadishu remained serious and fragile and stressing the importance of including the applicant’s personal situation in the assessment.